Accurate and efficient simulation-based inference for massive black-hole binaries with LISA: Methods

 The observables of space-based GW interferometers are obtained through time-delay interferometry (TDI), which is a post-processing technique that reduce the overwhelming laser frequency noise in the phase measurements~\cite{2021LRR....24....1T}.
 In this work, we model the LISA response within the low-frequency approximation~\cite{1998PhRvD..57.7089C}, which provides a simplified yet well-motivated description for the high-mass binary signals produced by the sources considered here.
 Accordingly, LISA is modeled as a rigid triangular constellation with equal arm lengths, neglecting both the time and frequency dependence of the response~\cite{2003PhRvD..67b9905C}.
 Under these assumptions, the constellation is effectively treated as fixed along its orbit and the TDI variables are approximated by two noise orthogonal data channels (commonly denoted A and E), whose GW response is equivalent to that of two co-located, motionless Michelson interferometers rotated with respect to each other by an angle of~$\pi/4$.

-We assume the noise in the two channels to be identical, stationary, and Gaussian, with statistical properties fully described by a power spectral density (PSD) $S_n(f)$.
-We adopt the SciRDv1 noise model~\cite{SciRD} simulated using \texttt{lisatools}~\cite{michael_katz_2024_10930980}, while neglecting the confusion noise arising from the superposition of unresolved Galactic binaries (see e.g. Ref.~\cite{2025arXiv251103604B} and references therein).
-The inclusion of this additional noise component, characterized by non-Gaussian and non-stationary features, is a natural direction for future SBI studies.
+We assume the noise in the two channels to be identical, stationary, and Gaussian, with statistical properties fully described by a power spectral density (PSD) $S_n(f)$. \aur{We adopt a fixed PSD based on}{We adopt} the SciRDv1 noise model~\cite{SciRD} simulated using \texttt{lisatools}~\cite{michael_katz_2024_10930980}, while neglecting the confusion noise arising from the superposition of unresolved Galactic binaries (see e.g. Ref.~\cite{2025arXiv251103604B} and references therein).
+The inclusion of this additional noise component, characterized by non-Gaussian and non-stationary features, \aua{as well as a modeling of noise artifacts,} is a natural direction for future SBI studies.
 The instrument response is implemented within the \textsc{Dingo} framework in close correspondence with the formalism of Ref.~\cite{1998PhRvD..57.7089C}.